JemmyZhang/easy-spring-cloud-demo/README.md

-# A simple Spring Cloud sample project
+# A simple Spring Cloud project